oscar-system/Oscar.jl/experimental/FTheoryTools/README.md

 * Consolidate notation about sections and line bundles in the documentation.
 * The Kodaira type function assumes that the singular locus is given by a single coordinate.
 * The Kodaira type function only works for codimension 1.
-* Modify the _ambient_space_from_base function to return ring maps from the base to the ambient space and all other constructors/types to appropriately carry that around, then fix the corresponding bit of code in analyze_fibers.

 ## Tutorial